Caught up in Cornwall's worsening housing crisis

 She has applied for places through the housing register but said "it's disheartening - one week I checked for a place I applied for and I was in 189th place".

-She has been told that they will be informed on the day their tenancy ends, on 26 May, if no solution is found before then.
+She has been told they will be informed on the day their tenancy ends, on 26 May, if no solution is found before then.

 "All four of my kids are constantly asking where we are moving to.
 How do you explain to small children?
 It is terrifying.
 I am terrified, and I can't imagine how they feel.